Why do financial advisers need Professional Indemnity Insurance?

-Being a financial adviser is all about giving advice.
-It is because financial advisers give advice that directly affects a client’s financial wellbeing, they are particularly in need of professional indemnity insurance and in Australia it is a legal requirement under the Corporations Act.
+Being a financial adviser is all about giving advice that directly affects a client’s financial wellbeing.
+Professional indemnity insurance can help financial advisers against claims of negligence if incorrect advice is provided.
+Additionally, in Australia, it is a legal requirement under the Corporations Act.

 Financial advisers are subject to allegations including:

 - Failing to recommend or arrange insurance